Share Page

 Robert Fernandes - Personal Development

-Robert has always been passionate about education and its importance in shaping student’s lives and career paths.
-In his role as a governor at NOA, he currently oversees the area of Personal Development.
+Robert Fernandes is in charge of marketing at an online trading and brokerage business.
+He has spent much of the past several years working for or with financial services businesses, ranging from early stage companies to global brands.
+Robert has always been passionate about education and its importance in shaping students' lives and career paths.
+In his role as a Governor at NOA, he currently oversees the area of Personal Development.

 Members who have stepped down